 It would be easy to make this all about my husband’s faith crisis, but my own spiritual shift started several years back.
 I stopped reading my Bible ….
 My prayer life, once a raging river, petered into occasional drips.
 It wasn’t that I stopped believing in God.
 The scandalous beauty of the incarnation, the upside-down kingdom, all of these things still captured my imagination.
 I still loved God, yet my spiritual disciplines fell away.

-Her essay ends with her find strength and consolation in faith, but with few answers.
+Her essay ends with her finding strength and consolation in faith, but with few answers.

 Thinking theoretically …..